oweitman/ioBroker.mytime/README.md

   Placeholder for the next version (at the beginning of the line):
   ### **WORK IN PROGRESS**
 -->

+### **WORK IN PROGRESS**

+- add calculation of astro dates to timeseries
+- rework of the timeseries caluclation in the backend
+- this version includes extended debug information (map-files).
+  For this reason, the adapter is approximately 13MB in size instead of 2MB.

 ### 2.1.0 (2025-11-27)

 - switch from crao to vite build system